 - ExpressVPN offers all the standard security protocols in use these days, from OpenVPN, which is the safest, to L2TP and PPTP.

 - Much like ExpressVPN, PureVPN offers the full security suite with StealthVPN, L2TP, PPTP, SSTP, IKEv2 and, of course, the golden standard of security protocols, OpenVPN.

 Performance & Reliability

-- ExpressVPN has 500 servers located in 87 countries of the world.
-It allows up to three simultaneous connections and comes with unlimited bandwidth, server switching, and speed.
+- ExpressVPN has 3,000+ servers located in 90+ countries of the world.
+It allows up to 5 simultaneous connections and comes with unlimited bandwidth, server switching, and speed.
 P2P is allowed.

-- PureVPN also has 500 servers.
+- PureVPN has 2,000+ servers.
 However, with 141 countries in its offer, PureVPN’s geographic coverage is definitely better.
-It also tops the competitor by allowing up to five simultaneous connections.
+It also allows up to 5 simultaneous connections.
 P2P is allowed and you get unlimited speed, server switching, and bandwidth too.

 Security & Protection

-- This provider uses first party DNS servers and offers security tools such as kill switch and NAT firewall.
-It provides AES-256 encryption.
-Unfortunately, there are no ad or malware blockers, Wi-Fi protection or split tunneling.
-ExpressVPN does not keep or track any logs.
+- ExpressVPN uses first-party DNS servers and offers security tools such as kill switch and NAT firewall.
+It provides AES-256 encryption and implements a strict no-logging policy.

-- With first party DNS servers, kill switch, NAT firewall, Wi-Fi protection, and split tunneling, PureVPN fares a bit better than ExpressVPN when it comes to security.
-However, this provider does keep some logs, which is a deal breaker for many users.
+- With first-party DNS servers, kill switch, NAT firewall, Wi-Fi protection, and split tunneling, PureVPN fares a bit better than ExpressVPN when it comes to security.
+It also has a strict no-logging policy.